-Although sales with search engine marketing and search engine optimization have yet to reach the level of classical advertising, they are indeed one of drivers behind the growth of Internet advertising
+Although sales with search engine marketing and search engine optimization have yet to reach the level of classical advertising, they are indeed one of drivers behind the growth of Internet advertising.

-With the acquisition of ad agents GmbH, in which we have held a 60 percent share since April 2007, we are successfully represented in this market segment and are also focusing increasingly on foreign customers, such as Neckermann in Germany and Switzerland, BON'A'PARTE in the Netherlands, Sweden, Denmark, Switzerland and Germany, as well as Elegance in France.
-Trigema, RUNNERS POINT and Condor are further examples of well-known customers of ad agents.
-All of these customers now have an established ecommerce strategy and sell goods and services via their websites or web shops. ad agents, a specialist agency for search engine marketing, search engine optimization and performance marketing, helps its customers to transform their web presence into a more efficient selling tool.
+With the acquisition of ad agents GmbH, in which we have held a 60 percent share since April 2007, we are successfully represented in this market segment and are also focusing increasingly on foreign customers, such as Thalia in Germany, Austria and Switzerland, BON'A'PARTE in the Netherlands, Sweden, Denmark, Switzerland and Germany, as well as Mercateo in Italy, France, Germany, the Netherlands and Spain.
+ERGO Insurance Group, Trigema, RUN-NERS POINT and Condor are further examples of well-known customers of ad agents.
+All of these customers now have an established e-commerce strategy and sell goods and services via their websites or web shops, ad agents, a specialist agency for search engine marketing, search engine optimization and performance marketing, helps its customers to transform their web presence into a more efficient selling tool.
 This is achieved by improving range in combination with the best possible increase in advertising effectiveness.